M2TeamArchived/NSudo/docs-src/en-us/Readme.md

 ### Prototype

-NSudo is based on SuperCMD by Raymai97.
+NSudo Launcher is based on SuperCMD by Raymai97.
 Visit [here](http://bbs.pcbeta.com/viewthread-1508863-1-1.html "here") for more information about SuperCMD.

-### Feature List
+### Features

 - Distributed under the MIT License.
 (More freedom than GNU GPL.)
 - Provide the x86, x86-64, ARM, ARM64 binaries.